stevehjohn/Turbo/README.md

 # Turbo

-A code editor inspired by the look of Turbo Pascal.
+A code editor inspired by the look and feel of Turbo Pascal.